Question by cacacheddar: How do you tell which contact lens goes in which eye?

 Know better?
 Leave us your own answer in the comments below!

-- how do i tell which contact lens goes to which eye
+- how to tell which contact lens goes in which eye